smurphos/cinnamox_themes/Cinnamox-Rosso-Cursa/README.md

 ## Cinnamox-Rosso-Cursa

 Cinnamox-Rosso-Cursa features an exciting red colour scheme and light text.
-Cinnamon, Metacity, GTK2, GTK3.18 and GTK3.20+ themes are included along with a script to adjust the transparency of the Cinnamon theme.
+Cinnamon, Metacity, GTK2, GTK3.18 and GTK3.20+ themes are included along with several interactive bash scripts to allow end-users to tweak theme characteristics.

 ## Credits